TritonDataCenter/rfd/rfd/0158/README.md

-Currently this means no routes on the underlay interface, but if Rack-Aware Networking [RFD 152] comes to the underlay network, routes for other racks MUST be present, and outside the external network IP address space.
+Currently this means no routes on the underlay interface, but if Rack-Aware Networking [RFD 152] comes to the underlay network, routes for other racks MUST be present, and not collide with any external network IP address space.

 #### IP Forwarding